 You might also want to look inside The Extraordinary Dance Book.

-I showed this page to Paul Cooper, who has written many articles for regencydances.org, and he explains:
+I showed an earlier version of this page to Paul Cooper, who has written many research papers for regencydances.org, and he explains:

 Modern 'Regency Dancing' is a mixture of history and fantasy.
 We don't want to recreate a historical Ball perfectly: we'd need an army of servants, removal of amplification, dancing throughout the night, lots of standing around waiting to be involved, the active couples at risk of exhaustion (individual dances might last 15 minutes or longer), weird class-related privileges… and so forth.
 And the tickets might cost a fortune!Modern Regency dancers want to have fun: we convert triple-minors into three-couple sets, make bland figure sequences more interesting, dance to favourite tunes regardless of the date, and so forth.
 Many of us are aware of the anachronisms, some find irony in the invented traditions, but ultimately it's a compromise; different groups handle that compromise in different ways.